 When I received my Instant Pot in the mail it came with a little metal trivet that allows you to elevate food from water for steaming.
 So far I’ve used it for hard boiled eggs and potatoes and today I got a little crazy and used it for asparagus.
 What’s next?
 Stay tuned and you’ll see.

 Well anyhow, it worked really nicely.
 I piled the washed asparagus on top of the trivet and put a cup of water in the bottom of the Instant Pot.
-Then I set the timer to cooker for 1 minute.
+Then I set the timer to cook for 0 minutes on low pressure.
 It took 5 minutes for the pot to come to pressure and then once the beeper went off I moved the valve from sealing to venting and opened the pot.
 What was inside?
 Well perfectly steamed asparagus of course.
 I was a little nervous that it would come out totally squishy and overcooked but it was steamed just the perfect amount.
 I only made about 7 spears for a single serving so I’m not sure how it would turn out if you filled the pressure cooker full of asparagus, say for a big dinner.
 It may need another minute or so to cook.
 If you try this let me know how it turns out!

 You might also like